pabloaguilarmartinez/learning-react/README.md

 # Learning React ⚛️
 Learning React from scratch, project-based.
 It is a multi-package monorepository.
+I am making use of [midudev's course](https://github.com/midudev/aprendiendo-react), doing projects like the ones he indicates and others that I consider.

 ## ⌨️ Projects
 | Number | Project | Code | Web |